 Since rejuvenation of incurred sample reanalysis (ISR) reported after the 3rd AAPS / FDA Bioanalytical Workshop [Rocci], the ISR became a widely discussed topic in bioanalytical and pharmaceutical literature.
 Its contribution to assure reliability of pharmacokinetic studies can not be overestimated as it may reveal some issues that are invisible during bioanalytical method validation.
 Numerous case studies show that failed ISR [Yadav] – or even unmatched results in passed ISR [Tan] – lead to valuable observations and increased reliability of results.

 Although ISR methodology was adopted in the regulatory guidelines [EMA, FDA], not all the questions asked by the bioanalytical community have been answered.
 It seems that one of those unsolved issues is the graphical presentation of data as different authors use various plots to illustrate their ISR findings.
-Among previously reported plots and graphs were: Bland-Altman [Rocci] and its variations [Tan, Barfield], box-and-whisker [de Boer] and bar diagram [Yadav].
+Among previously reported plots and graphs were: Bland-Altman [Rocci] and its variations [Tan, Barfield], box-and-whisker [de Boer] and bar chart [Yadav].
 Different approaches to the visual inspection of data quality are essential as the bioanalytical community is still developing the optimal ISR methodology.
 However, some unification could help to compare results from different laboratories during both scientific and regulatory data review.

 Why visual inspection of data quality is important?
 The researchers, clinical and pharmacokinetic laboratory managers, quality assurance or control staff as well as regulatory assessors are too busy nowadays, they have to evaluate too much data.
 Tabulated data – especially containing a huge amount of numbers what is the case in most ISR datasets – is difficult to interpret.
 Thus, a clear graphical presentation may help to find quickly a needle in a haystack.
 The statement by Tukey “The greatest value of a picture is when it forces us to notice what we never expected to see” [Tukey] seems to be ideally fitted to the ISR topic, because all unexpected issues have to be solved before tested drug is available to patients.

-In this paper we aimed to answer the question if there is an universal plot or graph to visualize ISR data.
+In this paper we aimed to answer the question if there is an universal approach to visualize ISR data.
 Our secondary goal was to propose graphical standard which shows at a glance whether ISR acceptance criteria are met or not.
-We evaluated the advantages and limitations of different graphical presentations – both applied previously as well as our novel proposals.
+We evaluated the advantages and limitations of different graphical presentations – both applied previously and our novel proposals.

 Methods